genesys/bold360-mobile-docs-android/docs/quick_start.md

 1. ### Configure gradle version
     {: .no_toc .strong-sub-title}
     Open `File->Project Structure` on android studio top menu to configure the gradle version on your project.
 Set the version to at least the minimum required.
+    > Gradle version and android gradle plugin version should match.
+In case of sync or build error regarding gradle, verify the gradle version that were used.

 2. ### Import SDK dependencies
     {: .no_toc .strong-sub-title}